sroze/messenger-enqueue-transport/README.md

-# Enqueue bridge for Symfony Message component
+# Enqueue bridge for Symfony Messenger component

-This bridge will allow you to use [Php-Enqueue](https://github.com/php-enqueue/enqueue-dev)'s great list of brokers for your messages that are going through Symfony's Message component.
+This bridge will allow you to use [Php-Enqueue](https://github.com/php-enqueue/enqueue-dev)'s great list of brokers for your messages that are going through Symfony's Messenger component.

 ## Usage